yangdanny97/flake8-bugbear/README.rst

 16.12.0
 ~~~~~~~

+* introduced B007

 * bugfix: remove an extra colon in error formatting that was making Bugbear
   errors invisible in Syntastic

+* marked as "Beta" in trove classifiers, it's been used in production
+  for 8+ months

 16.11.1
 ~~~~~~~